TeamLapen/Vampirism/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this mod
 title: "[Feature]"
 labels: discussion, enhancement, feature
 assignees: ''